Johnson & Johnson Ovarian Cancer Lawsuit Update 2026

 For decades, Johnson & Johnson marketed its baby powder and other talc-based products as clean, gentle, and totally safe, even for use around the genital area.
 But over time, research started raising red flags.
 Some studies suggested that when talc is used regularly in that area, it might increase the risk of ovarian cancer.

 Thousands of women who developed ovarian cancer after long-term use of J&J’s powders came forward with lawsuits, saying they were never warned about the potential danger.
 Their message was simple: “If we’d known this was risky, we wouldn’t have used it.”
 Courts listened.
-Some juries handed out massive verdicts, not just for the harm caused, but for the company’s failure to be transparent.
+Some juries handed out massive verdicts, not just for the harm caused but also for the company’s failure to be transparent.

 What made things worse were reports that internal lab tests, going back to the 1970s, had found traces of asbestos in certain batches of J&J talc products.
 Asbestos is a known carcinogen.
 Still, the company kept selling those powders without adding a warning label.